TarunAkasapu/UltraLowBitrate/README.md

 ## Challenges Faced
 Environment
-1. The code runs on specific operating systems, including linux
+1. The code runs on specific operating systems, including linux.
-2. Most of the dependencies are outdated
+2. Most of the dependencies are outdated.
 3. Some changes were required in the driver code because of
-4. Deprecated calls
+4. Deprecated calls.
-5. Conversion of CUDA calls to CPU calls
+5. Conversion of CUDA calls to CPU calls.
-6. Resource intensive models, slow processing
+6. Resource intensive models, slow processing.

 ### Attributions